-If you are considered a structured cabling installation, you may be thinking about your cable options.
+If you are considered a structured cabling installation in NJ, you may be thinking about your cable options.
 Until 2001, Cat 5E was considered the best type of cabling available.
 Cat 5e Cable is a twisted pair-type of cable, which can be used for telephone, video, and computer network applications.

 In fact, it is suitable for most Ethernet-over-twisted-pair applications, though, because it is an unshielded type of cable, which relies on the balanced line of twisted pair design for noise and interference-reduction, it is not appropriate for all applications.